Mom and Dad at 127 E St., SE,

 Preakness Day 1968.

-Even though Capitol Hill is technically outside of the strict JDLand.com coverage area, I recently asked my father to take some time to write up his memories of the 10 years he and my family lived on the south side of Capitol Hill.
+Even though Capitol Hill is technically outside of the strict JDLand.com coverage area, in 2011 I asked my father to take some time to write up his memories of the 10 years he and my family lived on the south side of Capitol Hill.
 After growing up in Detroit and Ocala, Florida, Dad came to Washington in 1959 to work on the Hill, where he met my mother, who also arrived in 1959, from Sheridan, Wyoming.
 They married in 1962, first living in an apartment at 425 New Jersey Ave., SE, then moving to the basement of 109 C St., SE, and finally buying 127 E St., SE, in 1964.
 In 1969 Dad went to work for Ford Motor Co., which sent us to Chicago and then Detroit for a few years; we arrived back in the DC area in 1977.
-After 31 years in Chevy Chase, Mom and Dad currently live in Silver Spring.
+Dad currently lives in Silver Spring; my mother died in 2013.

 Dad arrives on Capitol Hill, 1959